pkulchenko/fullmoon/README.md

 This example demonstrates several Fullmoon/redbean features:
 - handling of GET, POST, PUT, and DELETE HTTP methods
+- serving of dynamic HTML fragments and static assets
 - processing of required and optional parameters
-- serving of dynamic HTML fragments
+- loading of templates from a directory
-- using of 10+ templates of two different types
+- using 10+ templates of two different types
 - including templates into other templates and passing parameters to templates
-- loading of templates from a directory
+- serving of internal state for debugging purposes as a local-only resource
-- using internal redirects and serving static assets
 - using "fallthrough" routes to imitate "before" hook
-- serving of internal state for debugging purposes as a local-only resource
+- using internal redirects

 The following files need to be added to redbean executable/archive: